top of page

 Dry AMD photo insert.PNG

 The term “dry” AMD may be confusing because it encompasses a wide range of clinical presentations.
-Early stage AMD is observed without requiring treatment.
-Intermediate stage AMD can benefit from vitamin supplementation.
-Atrophic AMD is an advanced form in which patches of tissue slowly lose function and is often associated with significant vision loss.
+Early stage AMD is observed without intervention.
+Intermediate stage AMD can benefit from vitamin supplementation and in some cases from light therapy.
+Geographic atrophy is an advanced form in which patches of tissue slowly lose function and is often associated with significant vision loss.
 All of these are considered “dry” forms of the disease.
-In addition, Wet AMD is sometimes referred to as “dry” when it has been controlled with treatment.
+In addition, Wet (neovascular) AMD is sometimes referred to as “dry” when it has been controlled with treatment.
 Ask your BARA doctor about your stage of AMD.
 The remainder of this handout focuses on the Intermediate stage of AMD, also called Intermediate high risk dry AMD.

 The Age-Related Eye Disease Study (AREDS) was a six-year clinical trial of 3,640 participants aged 55 to 80 years old sponsored by the National Eye Institute.
 Researchers found that a combination of antioxidants prevented progression of intermediate stage AMD.
 The study helped identify optimal vitamin formulations for both smokers and non-smokers.